scania-digital-design-system/sdds/readme.md

 ##### Debugging local environment

 - Windows and MacOS behave differently
+- If npm throws error either in `npm install` or `npm build` make sure network settings is correct\*\*
 - Use `npm run build` first before `npm start`
 - Try each commands on its own if a problem occurs
-- Make sure you have the correct proxy settings
+- Make sure you have the correct proxy settings \*\*
 - Debug in the correct package if a problem occurs
 - You can run each package separately
 - Make sure the core packages are built
 - Run node v12 or later
-- if changes doesn't get display, save the main files if it related with imports
+- if changes doesn't get display, save the main files if there are files related with imports

+\*\* Proxy/network/vpn setting might interfere with the download process so make sure you have everything correctly set on your computer or try doing the commands outside office/vpn network

 ## Migration